Abdelhamid16/Biometric_Time_Clock/README.md

 # Biometric_Time_Clock

-Run Npm Install first to install all the dependencies
+Run 'npm install' first to install all the dependencies

-# Add .env File and your db link
+# Add .env File and your db link:

-it should be like this DATA_URL=mongodb://localhost:port/employees
+DATA_URL=mongodb://localhost:port/employees

 # Run the project by this command